 This weekend I’m hosting a ceramic painting party with my friend from Clay a Go Go.
-Each year at Christmas, I’ve done handprint and footprint mugs with Big Nugget.
-They make great Grandparent, Godparent and teacher gifts.
+Each year at Christmas, I’ve done both handprint and footprint mugs with each of the girls.
+They make great Grandparents, Godparents, and teacher gifts.
 We’ve also made Santa cookie plates, ornaments and I always make a mug for myself.

 Handprint Santa mug, from 2016.
 This one is a bit of a classic, you see it on salt dough ornaments but with the right little hands, it’s perfect on a mug.